Last Updated on

 Presenter Videos are videos of each presentation.
 These videos can incorporate images from the power point presentation so make sure you make these available from each presenter to the video production house.
 These videos can be made available on your website after the event is over; some for free while others at a cost.
 They can also serve as part of the promotional material for next year’s event.

 Event Highlight Videos are videos designed to capture the best moments of your event.
 These can be daily updates posted on your website during the conference that stimulate excitement or at the end of the event to serve as a reminder of the success of the event.
 Add some testimonials and interviews and you can then shape this into a promotional video for the next year’s event.
+Check out an example of an event highlight video.

 B-roll footage is footage from the conference that is used to create the promotional video.
 B-roll should include footage of:

 Promotional video incorporates B-roll footage, interviews, testimonials and presenter videos in a single clips, edited to music with opening and end titles.
 These are used to promote future events.
+Check out an example of an event promotional video.

 This is the last blog in this series.
 Hopefully you have found some of the information useful.
-Feel free to contact me if you have any questions.
+Feel free to contact us if you have any questions.
 I will return in two weeks’ time.

 In the meantime have a great week.